DataBiosphere/terra-gcs-bq-streaming-functions/README.md

 Please refer to `deploy-testrunner-dev-streamer.yml` for a working example.

 The `deploy-cloud-function` action requires a deployer service account (identified as `deployer-sa-key`, `deployer-sa-email`) for cloud function deployment and an identity (`service-account`) that the cloud function assumes at runtime.
-These service accounts are provisioned by Terraform and their secrets are stored in the vault.
+These service accounts are provisioned by Terraform and their secrets are stored in the Vault.

 For more information, please refer to
 * [deltalayer module](https://github.com/broadinstitute/terraform-ap-modules/tree/master/deltalayer)